Vegan Lemon Cheesecake (No-Bake)

 Aside from the base, you’ll need 4 ingredients to make the creamy lemon filling.
 Don’t worry, this recipe contains no cashews or tofu!
 As great as those ingredients are (and I absolutely LOVE me some raw cheesecake), they’re just not my first options for an authentic-tasting, decadent cheesecake.

 I like to share my bakes with my non-vegan family and I find that they enjoy them the most when they taste as close to the ‘real deal’ as possible.
-Plus, making this lemon cheesecake without cashews means that people with nut allergies can enjoy it too!
+Plus, making this dairy-free lemon cheesecake without cashews means that people with nut allergies can enjoy it too!

 I prefer to use vegan cream cheese and double cream instead, which I know aren’t the healthiest ingredients but they produce the most authentic flavour in my opinion!